Alexander Brott: Career

 Brott began his career as a concert violinist in the 1930s.
 He joined the faculty at McGill University in 1939, where he taught orchestration and music history.
 He founded and directed the McGill Chamber Orchestra.
 His work was also part of the music event in the art competition at the 1948 Summer Olympics.

 Brott was leader of the Montreal Orchestra, Les Concerts symphoniques de Montréal and the Montreal Symphony Orchestra from 1945 to 1958.
 In 1939, he joined the Faculty of Music at McGill University, where he remained until 1980.
-His compositions included Arabesque, Circle, Triangle, 4 Squares, and Paraphrase in Polyphony.
 He was also the founder and musical director of the McGill Chamber Orchestra.
 He also conducted the Kingston Symphony from 1965 to 1981.

 In 1967, he conducted the McGill Chamber Orchestra at the official opening of the Centennial Theatre at Bishop's University in Lennoxville, Quebec, Canada.

 In 1979 he was made a Member of the Order of Canada and in 1988 he was made a Knight of the National Order of Quebec.
 He retired from his position as professor and head of the department of orchestral instruments at McGill in 1980.

 His memoirs, Alexander Brott: My Lives in Music (with co-writer Betty Nygaard King), were published by Mosaic Press in 2005.